Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group: Introduction

-In his classical extension theorem \cite{Whitney}, Whitney proved that $f \in C^m(K)$ if and only if there is a family (or ``jet'') of functions $( f_\alpha )_{|\alpha| \leq m}$ which act as the partial derivatives of $f = f_0$ in the sense of Taylor's theorem.
+In other words, when do we have $f \in C^m(K)$?
+(For all definitions of the relevant function and trace spaces, see Subsection~\ref{sec-function}.)
+In his classical extension theorem \cite{Whitney}, Whitney proved that $f \in C^m(K)$ if and only if there is a collection of functions $( f_\alpha )_{|\alpha| \leq m}$ which act as the partial derivatives of $f = f_0$ in the sense of Taylor's theorem.
 Moreover, the extension $F$ can be chosen in such a way that $\partial^\alpha F = f_\alpha$ on $K$.
 See Theorem~\ref{t-WhitClassic} below for the statement of Whitney's result in $\R$.

 A $C^1$ version of this result was proven in \cite{FraSerSer} for real valued mappings defined on subsets of the sub-Riemannian Heisenberg group $\H$.
 One naturally then considers the problem of smoothly extending a map from a subset of Euclidean space {\em into} $\H$.
 In this setting, however, one also requires that the extension respects the sub-Riemannian geometry of $\H$.
 As noted in Proposition~4.1 from \cite{ZimSpePinWhitney}, Whitney's classical assumptions do not suffice to guarantee the existence of such an extension in this setting, and, as such, more assumptions on $f$ are required.